Vigneshkrish1809/M1-Embedded_Digital_Calculator/5_Report/README.md

 2. Visual Studio Code

 ## Cost and Feature
-The cost of the hardware and software design is fixed and one-time investment only.
+The cost was fixed and it is a one time investment

 A calculator is a device that performs numerical operations.
 The features of this basic calculator can perform
 1. Addition